mykmal/drab/README.md

 1. Gene name
 2. Gene ID
 3. P-value for testing H_0: the gene is regulated identically in both contexts
-4. P-value from a paired t-test for H_0: the trained models have equal squared prediction residuals
+4. P-value from a paired t-test for H_0: the trained models have equal mean squared prediction errors
 5. Number of individuals in each training set
 6. Number of individuals in the testing set